Life changes all the time but if your home doesn’t change with you, you could soon find yourself running out of space.

 Do I need building regulations approval?

 When extending your home, it’s likely you’ll need buildings regulation approval from your local authority.
 The regulations ensure a minimum standard for design, construction and alterations to buildings, to protect people’s safety, health and welfare.
 Often your builder or contractor will sort this out for you, but ultimately, it’s your responsibility.
 So speak to your builder to agree who will submit the application and ensure the inspections are carried out.
 You’ll receive a certificate of completion at the end of the job to confirm the work complies with regulation.
 The cost varies depending on the job and the area you’re in.
 Contact your local authority for a quote.
-To find out more, go to the Planning Portal section on building regulations.
+To find out more, go to the Planning Portal section on building control.

 How much does an extension cost?